suarez-va/TIDES/README.md

 We can run a TiDES calculation that generates a chkfile for the propagation by setting the rt_scf.chkfile attribute to a filename.
 The file will then be generated and updated.

 To restart from a chkfile, set the rt_scf.chkfile attribute to the filename of a pre-existing chkfile.
-It is important to note that the chkfile only contains the current time and current MO coefficients.
+The chkfile only contains the current time and current MO coefficients.
 So, you will need to redefine propagation parameters, external fields, etc.

-Chkfile example:
-In progress

-## Ehrenfest Dynamics
-For Ehrenfest dynamics calculations, use the derived RT_Ehrenfest class instead of the base RT_SCF class.
-Upon instantiation, provide additional parameters to define the timesteps associated with the nuclear propagation.
+See Chkfile example in src/examples

 ## Worked Examples
 The following show some very simple example calculations.
 All the calculations shown below should be very quick, taking seconds or minutes to run.